skey-network/dApps/readme.md

 Requirements

-- user written in organization with '?' as mobile
+- user written in organization with '?' as mobile id

+Error messages:

+- `Not a member` - organization has no such user
+- `Forbidden id string` - mobile id is forbidden string (`?`/`*`)
+- `Cant change existing id` - id was already set

 # Running tests